 Use our membership directory for a quick curriculum survey.

-One benefit to our membership directory (you’ll get this if you’re an MPE member and have chosen to opt in) is that it lists the top three curriculum choices of each family.
+One benefit to our membership directory (you’ll get this if you’re an MPE member at the Family tier or higher, and have chosen to opt in) is that it lists the top three curriculum choices of each family.
 A glance through the directory will give you an idea on the most popular curriculum choices used in the Kansas City area.
 You can always contact member families directly if you’d like more info on a certain curriculum.

 You can also leave curriculum questions and comments on area Facebook groups such as the Homeschool Hookup.